include-what-you-use/include-what-you-use/docs/WhatIsAUse.md

     typedef Bar Typedef2;   // IWYU says you do not intend to re-export Bar

     #include "file_including_baz.h"   // does not define Baz itself
-    typedef Baz Typedef3;   // IWYU says you do not intend to re-export Baz
+    typedef Baz Typedef3;   // IWYU says you intend to re-export Baz

 If IWYU says you intend to re-export the underlying type, then nobody who uses your typedef needs to `#include` the definition of the underlying type.
 In